Skip to content

 Question 2: Two development teams merge their independent Kubernetes clusters into a multi-cluster Istio mesh.
 They configure cross-cluster service discovery, but all cross-cluster traffic immediately fails with TLS handshake errors.
 Based on how mTLS establishes trust, what is the root cause of this failure, and how must they reconfigure their certificate authorities to fix it?

 The root cause of the failure is that the two independent clusters are using different, unshared root Certificate Authorities (CAs).
 For mTLS to succeed, the Envoy proxy in the client cluster must be able to cryptographically verify the certificate presented by the server proxy in the destination cluster.
-This verification requires both proxies to share a common root of trust in their trust stores.
+This verification requires both proxies to share a common root of trust in their respective trust stores.
 To fix this, the teams must generate a single shared Root CA, use it to sign intermediate CA certificates for each specific cluster, and distribute those intermediate certificates to their respective Istio control planes.
-Once both clusters issue workload certificates derived from the same root, the TLS handshakes will successfully validate.
+Once both clusters issue workload certificates derived from the same root, the TLS handshakes will successfully validate and cross-cluster traffic will flow securely.

 Question 3: Your multi-cluster Istio setup uses locality-aware load balancing.
 Service-A in us-east-1 calls Service-B, which has endpoints in both us-east-1 and eu-west-1.
 Under normal conditions, where does the traffic go?
 What if all us-east-1 endpoints for Service-B fail?

 Under normal conditions, traffic goes to us-east-1 endpoints because locality-aware load balancing prefers the closest endpoints.
-The preference order dictates that requests stay within the same zone first, then the same region, and finally a different region.
+The preference order dictates that requests stay within the same zone first, then the same region, and finally a different region to minimize latency.
 When all us-east-1 endpoints fail—detected via outlier detection rules such as consecutive 5xx errors—Istio ejects those local endpoints from the load balancing pool.
 It then falls back to the next available locality defined in your failover configuration, shifting traffic to the eu-west-1 endpoints.
-This failover process occurs transparently to Service-A, ensuring high availability while automatically reverting back to local endpoints once the us-east-1 instances recover.
+This failover process occurs transparently to Service-A, ensuring high availability while automatically reverting back to local endpoints once the us-east-1 instances recover and pass health checks.

 Question 4: A junior engineer is confused about why they need an east-west gateway when they already have an ingress gateway routing external traffic into the mesh.
 How would you explain a scenario where the east-west gateway is explicitly required, and how does its traffic handling differ from the standard ingress gateway?

 The standard ingress gateway is designed for north-south traffic, meaning it typically terminates client-facing TLS connections, applies HTTP routing rules, and forwards the requests to internal mesh services.
 However, when services in Cluster A need to communicate with services in Cluster B across a network boundary, they require an east-west gateway to bridge the two environments.
 Unlike the ingress gateway, the east-west gateway uses AUTO_PASSTHROUGH mode, which means it does not terminate the mTLS connection established by the client sidecar.
-Instead, it inspects the Server Name Indication (SNI) in the TLS handshake to identify the target service and routes the encrypted connection directly to the destination pod, preserving end-to-end encryption across clusters.
+Instead, it inspects the Server Name Indication (SNI) in the TLS handshake to identify the target service and routes the encrypted connection directly to the destination pod.
+This preserves end-to-end encryption across clusters and prevents the gateway itself from becoming a point of TLS termination, thereby satisfying strict zero-trust security requirements.

 Question 5: A developer reports that cross-cluster calls from Cluster-1 to Cluster-2 fail with "upstream connect error or disconnect/reset before headers."
 What is your troubleshooting process to isolate the cause of this connection failure?

 This specific error indicates a connection-level failure between the Envoy proxy in Cluster-1 and the target in Cluster-2.
 Your first troubleshooting step should be verifying east-west gateway reachability to ensure Cluster-1 pods can successfully connect to Cluster-2’s gateway IP on port 15443.
 If network paths are clear, you must verify the remote secrets by running istioctl proxy-config endpoints on the source pod to confirm it has correctly populated endpoints for the target service.
 If endpoints are present but connections still fail, you should compare the root CA fingerprints across both clusters to rule out an mTLS trust mismatch.
-Finally, enabling debug logging on the source proxy can reveal detailed TLS handshake errors that pinpoint whether the issue is related to certificate validation or network timeouts.
+Finally, enabling debug logging on the source proxy can reveal detailed TLS handshake errors that pinpoint whether the issue is related to certificate validation, network timeouts, or authorization policy rejections.

 Question 6: Your infrastructure team wants to deploy a Multi-Primary Istio mesh stretching across an AWS EKS cluster and an on-premises Kubernetes cluster connected via a standard site-to-site VPN.
 What specific network and reliability challenges will this scenario introduce, and how should you adapt your Istio configuration to mitigate them?

 Running a multi-cluster mesh across a standard VPN introduces significant latency and reliability challenges, as VPN tunnels over the public internet often experience variable ping times and occasional packet loss.
 This added network friction can cause Istio’s outlier detection to falsely identify healthy on-premises endpoints as failing during temporary latency spikes, triggering unnecessary cross-cluster failovers.
 To mitigate this, you must carefully tune your outlier detection thresholds in your DestinationRules, using longer evaluation intervals and higher error count limits for cross-cluster traffic.
 Furthermore, the on-premises cluster must provide a stable, routable IP address for its east-west gateway that remains accessible through the VPN tunnel, which often requires complex NAT configuration.
-For true production reliability, migrating from a VPN to a dedicated private link like AWS Direct Connect is highly recommended.
+For true production reliability, migrating from a VPN to a dedicated private link like AWS Direct Connect or Google Cloud Interconnect is highly recommended to ensure consistent network performance.

 Hands-On Exercise: Multi-Cluster Service Discovery with Simulated Mesh